DrAdamRoe/weirdstack-vaporvue/README.md

 I created this project using `vapor new WordsSet --template=api`.
 I am learning off of the [official documentation](https://docs.vapor.codes/3.0/).
 Swift version is 5.01, xcode is 10.2.1, Vapor 3.1.10 (I think).

 To run, merely hit play in xcode.
-Or more universally, `$ vapor build && vapor run`
+Or more universally, `$ vapor build && vapor run serve`

 ## Frontend: Vue.js